Sync-Core/.github/profile/README.md

 - **Sync Core CRM**: Enhance your customer relationships with our versatile CRM software.
 - **Sync Core HRM**: Manage your human resources with greater ease and efficiency through our HRM system.
 - **Sync Core SMS**: Efficiently manage your school through our comprehensive School Management System.
+- **Sync Core EM**: Plan, organize, and manage your events seamlessly with our intuitive Event Management solution.

 ## Our NPM Libraries